 Now let’s pull all the various parts of our club together and see how our club did.

 For related reading for Club Directors click here.
-For more education on Accounting and Budgeting go to the JVA Members Education.
-Login is required.
+View more on Accounting and Budgeting for a Volleyball Club.

 About the Author

 The author, Tim Kuzma, is an entrepreneur and registered Certified Financial Planner.
-He is a graduate of The University of Michigan, where he played basketball, and is, also, a part owner of The Munciana Volleyball Club.
+He is a graduate of The University of Michigan, where he played basketball.